Clinton-Davis/chow/README.md

     - By checking to see if the username is the same as the username of the uploader.
     - Hiding the 'Delete' and 'Edit' button if they don't match.

-* **Category Select Button:**
+- **Category Select Button:**
-  This lets the user narrow down the list of recipes to browse.
+  Lets the user narrow down the list of recipes to browse.

-* **Search Bar:**
+- **Search Bar:**
-  We implemented a search bar to help the user pinpoint a recipe they are after.
-This works with the name of the recipe.
+  We implemented a search bar to help the user pinpoint a recipe they are looking for.
+The search uses the name of the recipe.
 If there are multiple results, a list is shone.

 ### Future Features